How Does Solar Power Work: Solar Power for Beginners

 8MSolar Expert’s Summary

 When sunlight strikes your solar panels, they generate Direct Current (DC) electricity.
-This DC power is then converted by your inverter into Alternating Current (AC), the type of electricity your home uses.
-The AC power travels from the inverter to your home’s main electrical panel, powering your household devices and appliances.
+This DC power is then sent to an inverter, which converts it into Alternating Current (AC) electricity, the type of power that your home uses.
+Once converted, the AC electricity travels from the inverter to your home’s main electrical panel, powering devices and appliances such as lights, refrigerators, televisions, and more.

 Contact 8MSolar to learn more